Max Kless

 Fairness has no shortage of definitions.
 It has a surplus, and they conflict.

 Kleinberg, Mullainathan, and Raghavan formalized a core impossibility: except in constrained special cases, you can’t satisfy multiple intuitive fairness conditions simultaneously.
-6 Chouldechova makes the point directly for recidivism prediction: when prevalence differs across groups, several fairness criteria cannot all hold at once.
+6 Chouldechova makes the point directly for recidivism prediction: when prevalence differs across groups, several fairness criteria can’t all hold at once.
 8

 Street-level translation: